SuperOfficeDocs/superoffice-docs/docs/onsite/dbsetup-exe.md

 ## Export a database, 6.3 - present

 Export the entire database to a flat file.
-Note that the .SDB format in this version is not compatible with previous .SDA formats.
+Note that the SDB format in this version is not compatible with previous SDA formats.
 Both SuperOffice and registered partner data, as well as Customer Service extra fields/tables are exported.

 Supported versions are 6.3 and later.

-The file is written in compressed format and won't compress further.
+The file is written in a compressed format and won't compress further.

 ## Import a database, 6.3 - present

-Import a database from a flat file created by the Export function; only the current .SDB format is supported, not the earlier .SDA.
+Import a database from a flat file created by the Export function; only the current SDB format is supported, not the earlier SDA.
 Any existing database on the target WILL BE DELETED!

 The resulting database will be in the original version, no upgrade is performed; however, platform conversion (for instance, Oracle 11g -> MSSQL 2016) is done as needed.

-You should use a database user with rights to perform DROP TABLE, CREATE TABLE and user administration commands.
+You should use a database user with rights to perform DROP TABLE, CREATE TABLE, and user administration commands.
 The new database will be in Unicode format unless the server is only capable of ANSI.

 ## Obsolete from 8.1 - CDD: Inspect a database or export a file